 It’s also been exciting to see Rhea grow in her confidence and start to stand her ground when tough situations arise.
 She has always questioned why we’ve made every decision we have as a company – not because she doubts it – but because she has been eager to learn the reasoning behind why we made it so she can get better at making those decisions herself.
 I’ve watched her grow as a manager of both employees and clients.
 She’s learned why not every client is a “good client” for us and for the last several months has been “bang on” in weeding those out herself before we ever sit down to discuss what new client proposals need to be done and if they are a fit for us.

 As for myself, I’ve learned to work in a group setting over the last year when I’m used to being the only voice in charge.
-I’ve also learned that it’s hard as hell to run two companies (my other primary company is MFE Interactive) and have been learning to work through the chaos my life can sometimes become as a result.
-[Lisa says to note that I've "also learned to play better with others and not always be a bitch, which is very new to [me].”
+I’ve also learned that it’s hard as hell to run two companies and have been learning to work through the chaos my life can sometimes become as a result.
+[Lisa says to note that I’ve “also learned to play better with others and not always be a bitch, which is very new to [me].”
 Bite me Barone.]

 Where we’re going

 I’m actually pretty damn excited about the second year with Outspoken.
 You can expect more press mentions, more controversy and more killer content from us in the coming year.
 We have revenue goals and company growth goals you can expect to see us working our assess off to achieve.
 And we’ll be working harder to spread our wings and extend our reach further and further outside the typical core “SEO realm.”